zubaird/rails-practice-hashes-to-tables/README.md

 - order by first name
 - filter so only awesome people are shown
 - filter so only people with green eyes are shown

+## Stretch

+Create a sidebar that allows users to filter by a unique list of every attribute.

+So if you have 4 people, two with green eyes and two with blue eyes, the sidebar would have 2 links:

+* green eyes
+* blue eyes

+HINT: you'll need to use query params